Medicine

 Tammy Burton

-Sr. Associate Dean, Finance & Strategy (SOM)
+Sr. Associate Dean, Finance and Strategy (SOM)

 Tina Chen, M.D.